JakeBrown-IT/modern-c-projects/03/projects/02/README.md

-# Section 03 Project 02 -- product-format
+# Section 03 Project 02

 Write a program that formats product information entered by the user.
 A session with the program should look like this: